 Circular 41 requires banks to use independent credit ratings with the agreement of rating agencies that meet the prescribed conditions to consider the risk coefficients for claims to financial institutions.
-At SHB, the bank uses ratings from 03 independent credit rating agencies such as Moody's, Standard & Poor's and Fitch Rating.
-(For details, please see Section b.
+At SHB, the bank uses the rating results of three independent credit rating agencies: Moody's, Standard & Poor's and Fitch Rating (For details, please see Section b.
 Quantitative content below).